Some options for obtaining funding are given on this page. See the Postgraduate Funding Search for details of other awards that are available.

 - Other sources of funding

-Arts and Humanities Research Council: Open-Oxford-Cambridge Doctoral Training Partnership
+Arts and Humanities Research Council: Doctoral Landscape Awards

-To apply for an AHRC studentship you must submit your PhD application by 5 December 2023.
-Make sure you complete the AHRC section in the Applicant Portal.
-You must also complete the
+To apply for an AHRC Doctoral Landscape Award you must submit your PhD application by 2 December 2025 and complete the funding application section of the Applicant Portal.

 Cambridge Trust